Third Party Owned Systems

 What are the benefits of an HGIA financed third party owned system?

-• Energy Services or Power Purchase Agreement may be conveniently paid on the electric utility bill
+• Energy services or Power Purchase Agreement may be conveniently paid on the electric bill

 • No upfront costs